apache/datasketches-website/docs/Graduation/Maturity.md

 #### Yes.
   * We distribute Java jar file bundles via [Nexus Repository Manager](https://repository.apache.org).
 These jar files include source jars as well as compiled binaries of the source code.
   * However, we discovered that we need to have a copy of these jar files also on [dist.apache.org](https://dist.apache.org).
+This was an oversight.
+This has now been corrected on [dist.apache.org](https://dist.apache.org) for all current DataSketches releases where applicable as follows:
+    * datasketches-java 1.3.0-incubating
+    * datasketches-hive 1.1.0-incubating
+    * datasketches-pig 1.0.0-incubating
+    * datasketches-memory 1.2.0-incubating
-This was an oversight and will be corrected with the next relevant release.
+  * This will also be corrected for all new releases going forward.
-  * We may have needs in the near future for distributions through other venues, e.g., pgxn.org, pypi, and docker; some of these may be binaries.
+  * In the future, we may have needs for distributions through other venues, e.g., pgxn.org, pypi, and docker; some of these may be binaries.
 Any such external distributions will have copies on [dist.apache.org](https://dist.apache.org).

 ### RE50
 > The release process is documented and repeatable to the extent that